 Resits and retakes and any limiting grades are governed by the specific apprenticeship assessment plan.
-EPAOs/AOs will have a resit and retake policy and training providers, employers and apprentices should familiarise with these requirements.
-A resit does not require further learning, whereas a retake does.
+EPAOs/AOs will have a resit and retake policy, and training providers, employers and apprentices should familiarise themselves with these requirements.
+A resit does not require further learning, whereas a retake does, this means an apprentice with a resit can take a subsequent assessment relatively quickly, whereas it is determined a retake would benefit the apprentice, there is an expectation they will receive further training for a period of at least one month.